History of Thornton Heath: 21st century

 In 2011 there were riots in Croydon.
-There was anxiety about the trouble would reach Thornton Heath; Tesco piled sacks of potatoes against their windows.
+There was anxiety that the trouble would reach Thornton Heath; Tesco piled sacks of potatoes against their windows.
 About half a dozen shop windows were broken, from Superdrug to an estate agency.
-There was no any looting.
+There was no looting.
 It took some of the small shops a long time to afford reglazing.
 There were no arrests.

-Two murders caused particular concern.
-There are gangs in Croydon who go by their postcode.
+There have been several murders.There are gangs in Croydon who go by their postcode.
 In 2015, a youth was murdered by members of the CR0 gang who were hunting for a member of CR7 to attack (he was not a member).
 In 2019, there was the murder of a two year old boy.
 His stepfather was found guilty of murder and his mother of manslaughter.